MirandaZhao/Python_for_Data_Analysis/README.md

 # Python_for_Data_Analysis
-Data Analysis python script for each chapter with personal notes by Miranda Zhao
+Data Analysis python script for each chapter with personal notes